 From 1100 through the 1500s, during the Gothic and Renaissance periods, stained glass was one of the prominent techniques of painting practiced throughout Europe.
-It may sound strange to refer to stained glass a form of painting, but surprisingly, it is.
+It may sound strange to refer to stained glass as a form of painting, but surprisingly, it is.

 Stained glass has inspired the religious sector of the world as shown in many churches, as well as displayed in public buildings.
 You will also see an array of stained glass decorating the windows of many homes found in smaller towns.